Assessment Information

 The Dyslexia Screening Assessment VIRTUAL ONLY (VIA ZOOM)

 A screening assessment takes one and a half hours and gives a good indication as to whether dyslexia is likely to be present.
 An adult needs to be available to work with a younger child.
 If the results suggest that further assessment would be highly likely to result in a diagnosis, you can then choose whether or not to proceed to a Full Assessment.
 Please note that a screening assessment does not give a formal diagnosis.
-The screening fee is £99.
+A £30 discount will be given from a full assessment if this is booked within one month of the screening.

 The Dyscalculia Screening Assessment VIRTUAL ONLY (VIA ZOOM)